What is goiter?

 - Neck vein swelling

 - Dizziness when the arms are raised above the head

-- Difficulty swallowing (due to compression of the esophagus) is also rare
+- Difficulty swallowing (due to squeezing of the esophagus, or “food tube”)

 - An increased resting pulse rate